**January 25, 2016

 She was out of breath from running.
 I glanced quizzically at her.
 For crying out loud, I thought.
 I was walking in five inch heels, why couldn't she keep up with me?

 She gulped a large amount of air and started in again.
 "Mr. Clooney has called twice and left a message for you to call him on his private number."

 I rolled my eyes.
 I attended one, just ONE movie premiere as a favor to a production company and that, Joe . . . or was it Jim?...Clooney…..somebody would not stop calling me.

 I grimaced.
 "Please Sally, get rid of that guy," I sighed.

 Her eyes went wide.
 "Y..you want me to give George Clooney the brush-off?"

 Ah, it was George then.
 I waved my hand dismissively.
 "Yes.
 Just, do whatever it is you do.
 Tell him I have some horrible disease, or something."
-We were almost at my office now.

 "But Ms. Swan!"
 She exclaimed.
 "He was just voted the sexiest man on the planet!
 For the third time!"